JAI0705/Sketch2Code/README.md

 ```

 - The script will process all `.png` files in the `user_uploads` directory.
-- The generated HTML and screenshot will be saved in the `user_outputs` directory with the same base name as the input file.
+- The generated HTML and screenshot will be saved in the `user_outputs` directory with the same base name as the input file which will be downloadable.

 ## 🛠️ Utilities